mainio/decidim-module-suomifi/README.md

   sent to Suomi.fi.
 - `:private_key_file` - Path to the local private key (corresponding to the certificate).
 Will be used to decrypt messages coming from Suomi.fi.

+Optionally you can also configure the module with the following options:

 - `:auto_email_domain` - Defines the auto-email domain in case the user's domain is not stored at Suomi.fi.
 In case this is not set (default), emails will not be auto-generated and users will need to enter them manually in case Suomi.fi